 In the coming months, Frankfort Plant Board customers can rest easy that calls to report outages will be answered locally.
 At its regular January meeting, FPB’s Board of Directors approved a plan for a local Network Operations Center (NOC) and after-hours dispatch.
 This move continues a process that aims to improve after-hours service for customers and safety conditions for employees.

-The board approved staff’s recommendation to hire a director to develop and manage a NOC.
+The board approved staff’s recommendation in July 2018 to hire a director to develop and manage a NOC.
 This department would be responsible for regular and after-hours dispatch, customer outage management, after-hours customer contacts, facility locates and emergency responses.

-Recognizing the need to enhance these services, $535,000 in funding was included in the 2018-19 budget and approved by the board last month to develop the NOC.
+Recognizing the need to enhance these services, $535,000 in funding was included in the 2018-19 budget and approved by the board in June 2018 to develop the NOC.

 Deron Rambo, FPB’s newly-hired NOC Manager, presented the plan which included information about staffing, training, duties and supports, quality assurance, outage and trouble reporting model, utility locates, and the Land Mobile Radio Network.